open-life-science/ols-governance/README.md

 # Open Life Science (OLS) Governance Overview

+# OLS organisation structure and community roles document

-_OLS is a non-profit charitable company limited by guarantee, based in the United Kingdom.
-OLS community has engaged 400+ open science learners and practitioners from across the globe, with a commitment to improve participation of marginalised and underrepresented communities.
-The OLS team currently includes Yo Yehudi as an Executive Director; and Bérénice Batut, Emmy Tsang and Malvika Sharan as co-directors working in a limited capacity (see their [specific roles](https://openlifesci.org/community)).
-In the first iteration of formalising the first governance group (advisory and steering committee), we are drawing community leaders from the OLS network.
-The composition of the governance group will include individuals and representatives from the partnering organisations, ensuring representation of diverse technical expertise and geographical perspectives.
-For any question, concern or additional details, please email [team@openlifesci.org](mailto:team@openlifesci.org), or directly contact Malvika Sharan, Director of Partnership ([malvika@openlifesci.org](mailto:malvika@openlifesci.org))._
+OLS (formerly Open Life Science) is a non-profit organisation for open science training and capacity building.
+OLS community has engaged 400+ open science learners and practitioners from across the globe through its Open Seeds training and mentoring programme.
+OLS is committed to improve participation of marginalised and underrepresented communities in open science and research more broadly.
+The OLS Core team includes an Executive Director; three Co-Directors; two full time employees, and two Resident Fellows, working across different projects in varying capacities (see

+<p id="gdcalert1" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: undefined internal link (link text: "their specific roles").
+Did you generate a TOC with blue links? </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert2">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>

+[their specific roles](#heading=h.z4btaswsbn2d)).
+For any question, concern or additional details, please email [team@openlifesci.org](mailto:team@openlifesci.org), or directly contact the Directors ([directors@openlifesci.org](mailto:directors@openlifesci.org)).

+As a community-based project, OLS draws mentors, facilitators and experts from the OLS community to support the mentees onboarded for each round of training and mentoring programme (Open Seeds).
+We provide honoraria, microgrant and seed funding available to all participants to support and incentivise their contributions to Open Science.

 ![Overview of Open Life Science Roles: Core Team, Advisors & Action-based roles, Cohort roles, Community of experts, mentors & learners taking different roles, Community of experts, mentors & learners taking different roles, Members leading community projects.
 They operate on 6 principles: Reward All (volunteer) Labor, Operational Continuity, Contextualised Approaches, Evidence & Impact Study, Collaboration & Membership, Long-term Sustainability.](figures/ols-overview.jpg)

 *Slide source: Sharan, M., & Sánchez-Tapia, A. (2022).
 Community Governance: Representation & Intersectionality with examples from Open Science Community.
 Zenodo. doi: [10.5281/zenodo.7038553](https://zenodo.org/record/7038553#.ZCMpYrTMKrM). [slide 24](https://docs.google.com/presentation/d/1Bg5DZt6Umh7j6LNFa1onojMow3fbUb27/edit#slide=id.g14864fe2eab_0_551)*

+## OLS Governance Committee: Inaugural 2023

+In 2023, we are formalising the OLS governance by drawing community leaders from the alumni network to form a Governance Committee.
+The composition of the Governance Committee includes individuals and representatives from the community and partnering organisations, ensuring representation of diverse technical expertise, individual experience and geographical perspectives.

+* Dr. Esther Plomp, TU Delft, The Netherlands
+* Dr. Hao Ye, University of Pennsylvania / Community for Rigor, USA
+* Dr. Sara El Gebali, SciLifeLab, FAIRPoints, Sweden
+* Anelda van der Walt, Talarify and RSSE Africa, South Africa
+* Dr Stephen Klusza, USA
+* Dr. Laura Ación, representing MetaDocencia, Argentina
+* Laurah (Nyasita) Ondari, representing the Bioinformatics Hub Kenya, Kenya
+* Dr. Batool Almarzouq, representing Open Science Saudi Arabia, UK/Saudi Arabia
+* Saranjeet Kaur Bhogal, representing RSE Asia Association, India
+* Rowland Mosbergen, Australia

 ## Operating principles

-*The governance of Open Life Science (OLS) is designed around six principles **that centres diversity/intersectionality, equity, inclusion, collaboration and accessibility*:
+The governance of OLS is designed around six principles **that centres diversity/intersectionality, equity, inclusion, collaboration and accessibility**:

-1. Recognise and reward all (volunteer) labour!
+1. Recognise and reward all, speicifically volunteer and hidden, labour in open science
-2. Ensure operational continuity of OLS services
+2. Ensure operational continuity of OLS core services
 3. Integrate contextual approaches in all engagements
 4. Establish evidence-based practices through research and impact study
 5. Build collaboration across open science projects and community members
 6. Embed long-term sustainability processes and values in all our work

+## Updates from the Governance Process

 In this repository, we describe the governance status and decsion-making process of Open Life Science.

-## Repo Structure
+### Repo Structure

 Inspired by [Cookie Cutter Data Science](https://github.com/drivendata/cookiecutter-data-science)